djgroen/FabSim3/docs/index.rst

 as part of VECMA (http://www.vecma.eu), and is part of the VECMA Toolkit (http://www.vecma-toolkit.eu).

-FabSim3 helps users to perform comples remote tasks from a local command-line, and to run applications while curating data and environment variables.
-It supports the execution of jobs, job arrays and dynamic workflows through schedulers such as SLURM, PBSPro, LoadLeveller and QCG.
+FabSim3 is an automation toolkit for complex simulation tasks.
+FabSim3 helps users to perform complex remote tasks from a local command-line, and to automatically organise their data and environment variables when they perform these tasks.
+FabSim3 supports the execution of single jobs, ensembles of multiple jobs, and dynamic workflows through schedulers such as SLURM, PBSPro, LoadLeveller and QCG.
 It stores machine-specific configurations in the repository, and applies it to all applications run on that machine.
 These configurations are updated by any contributor who feels that a fix or improvement is required.